danielmiessler/fabric/README.md

   -v, --variable=            Values for pattern variables, e.g. -v=#role:expert -v=#points:30"
   -C, --context=             Choose a context from the available contexts
-      --session=             Choose a session from the available sessions -S, --setup                Run setup for all reconfigurable parts of fabric -t, --temperature=         Set temperature (default: 0.7) -T, --topp=                Set top P (default: 0.9)
+      --session=             Choose a session from the available sessions -a, --attachment=         Attachment path or URL (e.g. for OpenAI image recognition messages) -S, --setup                Run setup for all reconfigurable parts of fabric -t, --temperature=         Set temperature (default: 0.7) -T, --topp=                Set top P (default: 0.9)